Martin-G-L/Sales-Forecasting/README.md

 - Implement additional feature engineering techniques.
 - Pull Data through Kaggle API directly.
 - Enhance visualizations for better interpretability.
+- Enhancements will be delivered by Modules for each step of the Data Science Methodology.

 - ## 📬 Contact
 For any questions or discussions, feel free to connect via: